desmos-labs/desmos-contracts/contracts/cw721-poap/README.md

 Returns metadata about one particular token.
 This message has the following parameters:
 * `token_id`: Id of the target token.

-Here an example of the message to query the info of the given token:
+Here Here an example meesage to query the info of the given token:
 ```json
 {
     "nft_info": {